ahmadwaqar17/SpamClassifier/README.md

 │   │   └── App.css         # Styles
 ```

-The backend code is organized into just 3 files for better maintainability:
+The backend code is organized into just 3 files with clear, descriptive names for better maintainability:

-1. **app.py**: Flask application with API endpoints
+1. **api_server.py**: Flask API server providing endpoints for the frontend to interact with
-2. **spam_classifier.py**: Main spam classifier that uses NLP techniques
+2. **spam_detection_service.py**: Service layer that orchestrates the entire spam detection process
-3. **nlp_techniques.py**: Implementation of all NLP techniques used in the project
+3. **nlp_engine.py**: Core implementation of all NLP algorithms and techniques used in the project

 ## Project Flow